jbarber/pbs/README.md

 # pbs - Go interface to the Torque resource manager library

-This is a thin Go wrapper around the C library for the Torque resource manager.
+This is a thin Go wrapper around the C library (libtorque) for the [Torque resource manager](http://www.adaptivecomputing.com/products/open-source/torque/).

 Documentation about the functions can be found in the man pages of the Torque library.